 However, at the start of this client’s transformation our client’s management asked us to stick pretty close to the conventional model of end-user adoption.
 At their request we just performed the standard one-two demo sessions every time we released a new process or deployed a new tool and hoped that it would be enough this time.

 But this approach was not enough for this client’s end users — their developers and testers — to learn the new process or tool we were giving them.
-What’s more, because they were skeptical about the whole concept of bringing DevOps to mainframe they didn’t share anything they learned from our sessions with the rest of their teams, and what little they did pick up on remained siloed and fragmented.
+What’s more, because they were skeptical about the whole concept of bringing DevOps to mainframe and culture transformation in the teams they didn’t share anything they learned from our sessions with the rest of their teams, and what little they did pick up on remained siloed and fragmented.